 Honestly the whole concept of a gap year is genius.
 Why rush straight into college or work?
 Maybe if it was embraced more in the States we wouldn’t have as many student loan issues and 5-6 year seniors.
-I think that is one thing that other countries do well.
+I think that this framing of a gap year is one thing that other countries are better at than us.
 Just some food for thought.

 That being said I’m glad I waited a few years before coming to Australia.
 I was able to save up enough to fully enjoy my time here.
 I also think that if I had come to Australia at 22 years old my experience would be completely different.

 Everyone has different stories of how long or short their process for applying for the visa was.
 There are also two types of visas (417 and 462) depending on your home country.
 I’m on the 462 Working Holiday Visa.
 Most European countries (including England), Canada, and Asian countries will be on the 417 visa.
 I applied at the end of December 2018 (roughly between Christmas and New Years) and wasn’t granted my visa until mid-February.
 Some people say theirs took only days or a couple of weeks.
 One person also said it was immediate for her.
 Knowing what I know now about the Australian workplace, many admin, offices, and business are out of commission at the end of the year/during the holidays.
 So if you get anxious about waiting don’t apply during that time especially if you want a quicker answer to leave for Australia straightaway.
 From the date your visa is granted you have a year to enter the country and then the visa is valid for a year after that first entry.
 You are also free to come and go as you please during the year.
 The cost of this visa is $485 AUD or roughly $330 USD.

 It’s really difficult to plan things out before getting to Australia.
 So many jobs and flats (apartments) won’t take you seriously until you’re physically here.

 Here are some things you should do upon arriving in Australia: